Azure-Samples/azure-files-samples/FileSyncErrorsReport/readme.md

 # FileSyncErrorsReport script for Azure File Sync

-Use the FileSyncErrorsReport script to parse Azure Storage Sync errors log and then list the items currently not syncing properly.
+Use the FileSyncErrorsReport script to parse Azure File Sync error log and then list the items currently not syncing properly.
 The result of the script is a table that shows all per-item errors.
 The table can be grouped by SyncGroup this server participates in.

 ## How to download the PowerShell script